Kincekara/C-BIRD/README.md

 Producing clinically meaningful results and generating individual reports for each sample is within this project's scope.
 So, auto-update of any tool or database is deliberately avoided for strict control and validation purposes.

-C-BIRD now uses machine learning models (CheckM2) to asses completeness and contamination of the assembly.
+C-BIRD uses machine learning models (CheckM2) to asses completeness and contamination of the assembly.
-A new custom sketch was created to identfy bacteria for selected genera via Mash.
+A custom sketch was created to identfy bacteria for selected genera via Mash.
 It includes all the species of `Acinetobacter, Burkholderia, Citrobacter, Enterobacter, Escherichia, Klebsiella, Kluyvera, Metapseudomonas, Morganella, Neisseria, Proteus, Providencia, Pseudomonas, Raoultella, Salmonella, Serratia, Streptococcus`.
 Kraken2 and Braken will still be used for taxonomic profiling of reads and the organism that are out of the scope.
 Detection of AMR genes depends on NCBI's AMRFinderPlus program and its database.